eigentaylor/eigentaylor.github.io/_previews/2026-06-21-better-choices.md

 I have many problems with ranked methods <d-cite key="mit2023maineRcv"></d-cite>.
 But one that I've come to appreciate is that voters have no idea how their ranked ballot is going to be counted.
 If you place a bunch of ranked ballots in front of people and say "choose a winner", they're probably going to do one of the following:

 1. A points system (Borda).
 Top rank gets a certain number of points, the second rank gets fewer points, and so on down the line.
-Most points wins.<d-footnote>I once tried to describe Condorcet to a friend (who is very intelligent) and they immediately invented Borda on the spot.</d-footnote> Or perhaps they'll invent a weighted average system!
+Most points wins.<d-footnote>I once tried to describe Condorcet to a friend (who is very intelligent) and they immediately invented Borda on the spot.
+Clay Shentrup has found the same thing, including from people who live in San Francisco, a location that actually uses RCV.
+People who use RCV think they know how it works, but usually are horrified when they are actually told the truth.</d-footnote> Or perhaps they'll invent a weighted average system!
 2. Vote transferring (RCV).
 Eliminate candidates and transfer votes.
 3. Pairwise comparison (Condorcet).
 Maybe a clever voter might ask "what if we just compare each candidate head-to-head against every other candidate and see who wins the most matchups?"